clearboxco/findyourhome.io/README.md

 ### Main Interface

-#### Structure
+#### Directory Structure
 The HTML is stored in the parent directory.
 The CSS pages are stored in a css directory and are referenced by the HTML.
 Javascript plug-ins are delivered through CDN requests in the HTML.

 The native Javascript is separated into conceptual pieces within the index.js file.

 General function utilities, global variables, and mapping structures are declared first.

 Following that, the Javascript for each webpage is divided into 2 sections: Function Definitions and Function Attachments.

 The major exception for this is the templates, where function attachments are made within the function definition.

 #### Visual Elements with HTML/CSS
 The webpages are designed using bootstrapped HTML and modified with custom CSS classes.

 By making use of CSS variables, themes and sizing remain consistent throughout the design.

 CSS-keyframes are utilized to perform static visual changes as applicable.

 #### Controlling Visual Elements with Javascript
 The Javascript serves as the main driver for the interface.

 It is responsible for performing the majority of dynamic webpage interactions and checks.

-Changes to the visual elements are made with Javascript DOM manipulations, and Javascript templates are used to create components that can be added or removed as needed.
+Changes to the visual elements are made with Javascript DOM manipulations.

+Javascript templates are used to create components that can be added or removed as needed.

 #### Getting Data with Javascript
 The Fetch API is used as the wrapper for facilitating all HTTP requests.

 Cross-origin validation is used to ensure data received from the servers can be represented in the HTML.

 #### Storing Data with Javascript
 Data received is stored in the local sessionStorage and fetched on an encrypted index.